A chronology of continued square roots and other continued compositions, through the year 2016

-\item (2004) Greg Martin , The unreasonable effectualness of continued function expansions. \emph{Journal of the Australian Mathematical Society} \textbf{77}, no. 3, 305--319.
-MR2099803. { Cited in \textsc{Jones 2015} .} From the introduction: ``[W]e focus on the $f$-expansions introduced [in \textsc{Bissinger 1944}]$\ldots$ The purpose of this paper is to demonstrate that the function $f$ can be chosen so that the expansions of prescribed real numbers can have essentially any desired behavior.
+From the introduction: ``[W]e focus on the $f$-expansions introduced [in \hyperref[Bis1944]{\textsc{Bissinger 1944}}]$\ldots$ The purpose of this paper is to demonstrate that the function $f$ can be chosen so that the expansions of prescribed real numbers can have essentially any desired behavior.
 The following results, listed in roughly increasing order of unlikeliness, are representative of what we can prove.

 ``\textbf{Theorem 1.} For any two real numbers $x,y \in (0,1)$, there exists a function $f$ such that the $f$-expansion of $x$ is the same as the usual continued fraction expansion of $y$.

 ``\textbf{Theorem 2.} There exists a function $f$ such that the $f$-expansion of any rational or quadratic irrational terminates.